-You do not need to limit online get togethers to video calls.
+You do not need to limit online socials to video calls.
 The average person spends two hours a day on social media, according to Statista.

 For more virtual social connections, try creating private groups on platforms like Facebook, Instagram, and Twitter.
 Then, issue virtual challenges to your remote teams.

 A few suggestions:

 - Throwback Thursday: Invite your teammates to share an old photo with the team.
 Questionable fashion choices encouraged!